losandes/heinz-95729-project/web/README.md

 - server.js (The HTTP host to make this available on port 3001)

 ## The Module Pattern
 This application uses a specific module pattern that works with [hilary](https://github.com/losandes/hilaryjs/tree/master/docs) to meet the Dependency Inversion Principle.
-The `module-shim` allows us to define new modules so other modules can begin to depend on them in a couple steps:
+The `module-shim` allows us to define new modules so other modules can begin to depend on them in two steps:

 First, define a new module: